pgsalome/MR-Class/README.md

 * Clone or download this repository
 * Open a terminal and cd into ```mrclass_resnet```
-* (Optional) Create a virtual environment for this repository and activate it
+* (Optional) If you are using an environment manager, create a virtual environment for this repository and activate it
 * Run ```python setup.py install```

 # Dataset